Aashishweb/color-scheme-generator/README.md

 # color-scheme-generator

-<a href="https://aashishweb.github.io/color-scheme-generator/">Check it out: NFT-Responsive-Site</a>
+<a href="https://aashishweb.github.io/color-scheme-generator/">Check it out: Color Scheme Generator</a>